apache/couchdb-documentation/src/api/database/security.rst

     Having no admins, only server admins (with the reserved ``_admin`` role) are able to update design documents and make other admin level changes.

-    Having no members and roles, any user can write regular documents (any non-design document) and read documents from the database.
+    Having no members or roles, any user can write regular documents (any non-design document) and read documents from the database.

     Since CouchDB 3.x newly created databases have by default the _admin role to prevent unintentional access.